International Business Honors Program

 Eligible students must have:

-• Been accepted into the College of Business at FAU as a declared major in International Business;
+1. Acceptance into the College of Business at FAU as a declared major in International Business.

-• Submitted a FORMAL APPLICATION after completion of 30 credits no later than three weeks prior to the beginning of the semester for which students seek to enroll in the Honors Program in International Business.
-Most students will apply for the program after completing their sophomore year.
+3. Formal application can be submitted after completion of, or in the semester of completing, 30 credit hours and no later than 3 weeks prior to the beginning of the semester for which students seek to enroll in the Honors in the Major Program.
+Transferred courses from incoming students will be evaluated on a case-by-case basis.

 1. Maintain good academic and ethical standing;